Jiacomina/wikiViewer/README.md

 # wikiViewer
-- This is a FreeCodeCamp front-end web development project
+- This is a FreeCodeCamp front-end web development project.
-- Webpage that allows user to enter search term that will find and display all Wikipedia articles matching that search term
+- wikiViewer is a webpage that allows user to enter search term that will find and display all Wikipedia articles matching that search term
-- Page uses Wikipedia's Query API, requests and recieves JSON formatted data and displays it in a gallery.
+- the page uses Wikipedia's Query API.
+- Requests and recieves JSON formatted data and displays it in a gallery.
-- User can also request a random article
+- User can also request a random article.
 - Indicates when no matching articles can be found.

 ### Home Page View